 - Vets4Warriors – provide peer support for 250 veterans, family members, and caregivers located in the Texas Gulf Coast.
 Housed at the Rutgers University Behavioral Health Care National Call Center in New Jersey, Vets4Warriors is a national 24/7 peer support network that provides live one-on-one assistance to veteran and military communities.
 Every call, text, and email from a veteran is answered by Vets4Warriors peers who are all veterans, military family members and caregivers.
-With this grant, Vets4Warriors will target their outreach to the Texas Gulf Coast region to reach veterans affected by Hurricane Harvey who need upstream support and peer connection so that the challenges they are facing are mitigated before they reach the point of crisis.
-Vets4Warriors is especially focused on the more rural areas, where support is less available.
-Vets4Warriors will locate and serve 250 veterans, family members, and caregivers located in the Texas Gulf Coast during this grant period.
+With this grant, which concluded in Q2 2021, Vets4Warriors targeted their outreach to the Texas Gulf Coast region to reach veterans affected by Hurricane Harvey who needed upstream support and peer connection so that the challenges they faced are mitigated before reaching the point of crisis.
+Vets4Warriors focused on the more rural areas, where support was less available.

 - The Mission Continues – operate a week of veterans’ service projects in communities affected by Hurricane Harvey, involving 500 Houston and Gulf Coast veterans.
 TMC conducts annual large-scale veteran empowerment and community improvement operations, empowering veterans and addressing their need to serve while supporting communities in need.
 In November 2020, TMC convened local veterans from the Houston and Gulf Coast region for five days of large-scale service projects in communities heavily impacted by Hurricane Harvey.